 ‘Because Communication Matters’

-BCM — which stands for Because Communication Matters — pitches itself as “a highly secure communication platform” where “each message is strictly encrypted, and no third party can decipher the content.”
+BCM — which stands for Because Communication Matters — is pitched as “a highly secure communication platform” where “each message is strictly encrypted, and no third party can decipher the content.”

-Where Telegram requires a phone number in order to register an account, BCM requires no identifying information at all.
+Where Telegram requires the user to give a phone number to register an account, BCM requires no identifying information at all.
 BCM also allows administrators to create “supergroups” of up to 100,000 people.
-The app is available on both Google’s and Apple’s app stores.
+The app is available on both Google and Apple’s app stores.